skypilot-org/skypilot/docs/source/examples/iterative-dev-project.rst

   $ sky gpunode -c dev

-By default, :ref:`GPU nodes <interactive-nodes>` are provisioned on the cheapest cloud with a single K80 GPU.
+By default, :ref:`GPU nodes <sky-gpunode>` are provisioned on the cheapest cloud with a single K80 GPU.
 To use other GPUs, see the :ref:`CLI reference <cli>` for all configuration options.

 Development